jhkennedy/sliderule-docs/README.md

 ## Building the SlideRule Website

-The SlideRule **website** can be built and hosted locally for development purposes, and also built as a Docker image for deployment.
+The SlideRule **website** can be built and hosted locally for development purposes.

 ### Prerequisites